lion-packages/bundle/README.md

 ### 1. ROUTES AND MIDDLEWARE
 Lion-Route has been implemented for route handling.
 More information at [Lion-Route](https://github.com/Sleon4/Lion-Route). <br>
 Middleware is easy to implement.
 They must have the main class imported into Middleware, which initializes different functions and objects at the Middleware level. <br>
 The rule for middleware is simple, in the constructor they must be initialized with the $this->init() function.
-More information about the use of Middleware in [Lion-Route](https://github.com/Sleon4/Lion-Route).
+More information about the use of Middleware in [Lion-Route](https://github.com/Sleon4/Lion-Route). <br>
+You can create a middleware with the command.
 ```
 php lion new:middleware HomeMiddleware
 ```